 Mizzou did the bulk of the work needed in the bottom of the first inning in game two, scoring six runs.
 The quick start was aided by Randazzo’s third home run of the doubleheader, a two-run shot down the left field line to score Hudson, who had previously singled.
 Marston previously scored after walk, stolen base and muffed throw by the Gamecocks’ shortstop.
 Further runs were fueled by a double from Genovese, a single from freshman OF Sarah Moore (Chino Hills, Calif.) and a single from Crane.

-Page 2 of 2 - The Tigers improved their lead to the final score of 8-0 with more firepower from Randazzo.
+The Tigers improved their lead to the final score of 8-0 with more firepower from Randazzo.
 Hudson and Hay were driven in by Randazzo’s fourth hit of the day, a two-out double to right center.